Is There More Than One Type of Marketing Data?

 In both digital and traditional marketing, compliance with GDPR is crucial.

-Consider checking the data provider’s website before you begin.
+Consider checking the data provider’s website before you begin and the types of marketing data it uses.
 It should be easy to find information about GDPR and PECR compliance

 Many companies have a section dedicated to data privacy.
 Consider contacting your data provider or changing providers if you cannot find it.